Commercial Investment Property: Is it Worth It?

 For example, you may have to undertake a large-scale asbestos removal.
 Or, you have to alter the structure and floor layout to suit the needs of prospective tenants.

-The Differences Between Residential and Commercial Investment
+The Differences Between Residential and Commercial Investment in Australia

 You can’t approach a commercial investment as though it’s a residential one.